MurtazaPakawala/API-MARKS-UNSW/README.md

-##Intro
+## Intro
-#this is my buildup on the recent project using puppeteer in getting login access to webcms and using the marks API.
+- this is my buildup on my previous project using puppeteer in getting login access to webcms and getting the access to the marks API fetching data from UNSW CSE server using STUREC.
-#in this project I have used nestjs to build API which can be used in further projects and open to others to use it to make usefull applications on UNSW marks API
+- in this project I have used nestjs to build API which can be used in further projects and open to others to use it to make usefull applications on UNSW marks API
+- current enpoints ensures login access to UNSW webcms
+- also receieves data of current
+- the data is unclean since every course has different marking scheme
+- look at png file to get an idea